bobbyowolabi/bobbyowolabi.github.io/_drafts/it-works-but-i-dont-know-why-part-1-address-your-mindset.md

 Various research has been conducted over the years on how mindset affects performance.

-In the famous paper, ["Praise for Intelligence Can Undermine Children's Motivation and Performance,"][growth-mindset-paper] Claudia M. Mueller and Carol S. Dweck conduct a series of ...
+In the famous paper, ["Praise for Intelligence Can Undermine Children's Motivation and Performance,"][growth-mindset-paper] Claudia M. Mueller and Carol S. Dweck conduct a series of experiments on children to explore the affect on praise for intelligence vs. praise for hard work.
+Some things they found it affected:

-_What did they do, exmaples_

-_What were the conclusions_

-_Describe how this relates to mindset?_ ; how does praise for intelligence relate?

-Performance vs learning goals of the children

-Mastery

-The focus on intelligence leads to the myth.

-I believe that there are few geniuses.
-God blesses you with a
+* The types of tasks they chose to work on in the future (performance optimizing vs. learning optimizing)
+* The type of information they were interested in receiving after completing the task (the performance of others vs. techniques for mastery)
+* How they measured their intelligence based on performance (low ability vs. low effort)

+This work and others have led to the general theory on growth mindset.

+These effects became apparent early in each experimental session when children were asked to choose between performance and learning goals for their future problem-solving tasks.
+Children praised for intelligence after success chose problems that allowed them to continue to exhibit good performance (representing a performance goal), whereas children praised for hard work chose problems that promised increased learning.

 The blessing is not in the talent but in the desire to practice and work and the hunger for the end product.